DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 #### **Allow Verified Bots**

-It’s ordinarily recommended to have as one of the first top Custom Rules a [SKIP Custom Rule](https://developers.cloudflare.com/waf/custom-rules/skip/), allowing Verified Bots, such as i.e. Search Engine Crawler (like *GoogleBot*).
+It's ordinarily recommended to have as one of the first top Custom Rules a [SKIP Custom Rule](https://developers.cloudflare.com/waf/custom-rules/skip/), allowing Verified Bots, such as i.e. Search Engine Crawler (like *GoogleBot*).

 ![allow-verified-bots](img/allow-verified-bots.png)